oemunoz/wikkawiki/Readme.md

 ### Using your own database files

-The internal database use MySql 5.5, using your own database (make backup of your original database before to load this docker):
+The internal database use MySql 5.5 for WikkaWiki versions < 1.4.0 and MySql 5.7 for WikkaWiki >= 1.4.0, using your own database (make backup of your original database before to load this docker):

 ```bash
 docker run -d -p 80:80 -v $PWD/mysql:/var/lib/mysql oems/wikkawiki